 Inspectors look for required postings, forms, and lists, to see if health and sanitation standards are in practice and to ensure that salon owners are meeting facility requirements.
 Some common examples of concern are employee licenses with photos properly posted and visible in the salon, sanitation records, proper sterilization, and general compliance issues.

 Your job is to ensure that your salon is compliant, and that your employees comply with TDLR rules and regulations.
 For a full list of Texas salon inspection requirements, review the Cosmetology Establishment Inspection Reference Guide.

 You can also check out the Ten Most Common Code Violations in Cosmetology Salons to help you create a plan for passing inspections with flying colors.

-Can I open a salon in Texas if I don’t have a license?
+Can I open a Texas salon if I don’t have a cosmetology or nail license?

 Yes.
 You can open a salon in Texas if you are not a licensed cosmetologist, nail tech, or esthetician.
 However, you must apply for a salon license as an owner.
 You cannot work in the salon as an operator, but any individual that provides hair, nail, or skincare services in your salon and is working under your salon license must have the appropriate license issued by the TDLR.

 How often do I have to renew my Texas cosmetology salon license?